Gipsy Lake Campground

 Directions

-From White Sulphur Springs, travel west on Highway 360 for approximately 1.6 miles.
-When the highway makes a sharp curve to the right, proceed straight onto the gravel road.
-After 6.5 miles, the road forks at a ranch entrance; stay right.
+From White Sulphur Springs, travel west on Highway 360.
+About 1.6 miles from town where the highway curves sharply right, continue straight onto gravel road.
+After 6.5 miles at a ranch entrance, stay right at the fork.
 Continue 7.5 miles to the Helena National Forest boundary as the road becomes more primitive.
-Within 1 mile of the boundary, turn south onto Road #8961 and follow it 2 miles to the campground.
+Within 1 mile of the boundary, turn south onto Forest Road 8961 and follow it 2 miles to the campground.

 Amenities